anshul1204/anshul1204-langgraph-mat496/README.md

 Changes in Code: Implemented examples showing the separation of OverallState vs PrivateState.
 Modified nodes to accept one schema and produce outputs conforming to another.
 Added input/output schema declarations to graph builders and compiled graphs testing private state passing and partial output folding.

+Video 4: Trim and Filter Messages

+What I Learned: This video focused on advanced techniques for trimming and filtering messages in the graph state to balance memory and token usage.
+Various trimming strategies like keeping last N messages or filtering by criteria were tested.
+This is foundational for building chatbots that sustain longer sessions without hitting token limits.

+Changes in Code: I wrote custom trimming functions that selectively trim conversation while preserving necessary context.
+Tested trimming with allow_partial mode and different max token limits.
+Integrated trimming logic in chatbot graphs and observed model outputs with varying trimming policies.